 - Learn what you are gaining from not forgiving

 - Explore what it takes for you to forgive others or yourself

 - Find out what you would like to do, if the person who hurt you or the person whom you hurt is no longer available to talk to you, unsafe to talk to, or the damage is irreversible

 - Find your new authentic self and a new way of living after forgiveness

 The speed and the process of forgiveness vary depending on each individual, circumstance, and the degree of the damage.
 I will be there to gently walk you through your journey at your own pace.

 I’ve asked my clients to find a person who has never made a mistake.
 So far no one has been able to name such a person.
 Everyone makes mistakes once in a while, because being human includes making mistakes.
-It is up to each individual to figure out what to do with the outcome of the original act.
+It is up to each individual to figure out what to do with the outcome of the wrongdoing.

 Before ending this page, I would like to share my dream, a big dream, with you.
 I hope someday the accumulation of forgiveness at the personal level will bring peace to this beautiful earth.
 It would be so meaningful if you and I could work on this vision together.

 Here you can also read self-forgiveness guide that I published on Psychology Today.